 Expect lots of questions in your first session.

-What seems like an innocuous question when you’re interacting with someone on the street becomes an important jumping off point for your therapeutic relationship.
-This isn’t polite chit-chat, it’s a real question from your therapist, so don’t be shocked if you get probed to go deeper than “fine” or “okay” or “not great.”
+What seems like an innocuous question when you’re interacting with someone on the street becomes an important jump off point for your therapeutic relationship.
+This isn’t polite chit-chat, it’s a real question from your therapist.
+So, don’t be shocked if you get probed to go deeper than “fine” or “okay” or “not great.”

 You will set some goals/directions for your counseling relationship.

-Your therapist may type or hand write notes during a session.
-This helps your therapist to reflect on the details you voice out loud that may be easy to pass by as conversation flows.
+Your provider may type or hand write notes during a session.
+This helps your provider to reflect on the details you voice out loud that may be easy to pass by as conversation flows.
 However, your therapist will still be paying attention to you and is trained to multitask in this arena.

 Don’t be surprised if you open up more than you expected to.